beingEniola/Pizza-Runner/README.md

 ##  Problem Overview
 Pizza Runner, a food delivery service, aim to improve overall efficiency, reduce costs, and increase profitability.
 They require assistance to clean their data and perform critical analysis to better direct their runners and optimize operations.
 The key questions to address are:

-* Delivery Efficiency: How can we improve delivery times and the speed of our runners?
+* How can we improve delivery times and the speed of our runners?
-* Customer Insights: What are the patterns in customer orders, and what are their preferences?
+* What are the patterns in customer orders, and what are their preferences?
-* Ingredient Optimization: How can we optimize the use of ingredients and minimize costs?
+* How can we optimize the use of ingredients and minimize costs?
-* Revenue Analysis: What is the revenue generated, and how much profit is made after delivery costs?
+* What is the revenue generated, and how much profit is made after delivery costs?

 ## Project Structure